SchmidtDSE/afscgap/README.md

 print(statistics.median(temperatures))
 ```

-Note that `afscgap.query` is the main entry point which returns `Record` objects whose fields and methods are defined in the [data structure section](https://github.com/SchmidtDSE/afscgap#data-structure).

-Using an iterator will have the library negotiate pagination behind the scenes.
+Note that `afscgap.query` returns a [Cursor](https://schmidtdse.github.io/afscgap/cursor.html#Cursor).
+One can iterate over this `Cursor` to access [Record](https://schmidtdse.github.io/afscgap/model.html#Record) objects.
 You can do this with list comprehensions, maps, etc or with a good old for loop like in this example which gets a histogram of haul temperatures:

 ```
 count_by_temperature_c = {}